kermitjosephlee/pitcrew/README.md

 ## Before Getting Started

-To access the mobile app portions of the project, download [Expo] (expo.io)
+To access the mobile app portions of the project, download [Expo](www.expo.io)

 ## Getting Started